nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* is a manager of a befriending volunteer organisation
+* has a need to keep track of many befriendees/elderly of the volunteer programme
-* has a need to manage a significant number of contacts
+* has a need to keep track of volunteers in the organisation
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: manage the volunteer organisation faster than a typical mouse/GUI driven app

 ### User stories